padrinobook/padrinobook/02-03-user-login-and-registration.md

 I> read correctly by a clients being able to read MIME encoded messages.

-#### Sending Email With Confirmation Link
+#### Sending Email with Confirmation Link

 The basic steps for implementing the logic of email confirmation are the following:

-- We need to add the *confirmation_code* and *confirmation* attributes in our user model.
+- we need to add the *confirmation_code* and *confirmation* attributes in our user model.
-- Create a controller method for our user model that expects a user id and confirmation code, looks up the user, checks the code in the parameter matches the code saved in our database and clears the code after confirmation.
+- create a controller method for our user model that expects a user id and confirmation code, looks up the user, checks the code in the parameter matches the code saved in our database and clears the code after confirmation.
-- Create an action that maps to our new controller method (e.g. `/confirm/<user-id>/<code>`).
+- create an action that maps to our new controller method (e.g. `/confirm/<user-id>/<code>`).
-- Create an Mailer template which takes the user as a parameter and use the *confirmation code* of the user to send a mail containing a link to the new route in our controller.
+- create an mailer template which takes the user as a parameter and use the *confirmation code* of the user to send a mail containing a link to the new route in our controller.
-- Create an **observer** for our user model.
-If the email of the user needs to be modified or a record is created we need to create a confirmation code, set it in the model and clear the confirmation flag.
-After that we need to trigger our Mailer.
+- create an **observer** for our user model. if the email of the user needs to be modified or a record is created we need to create a confirmation code, set it in the model and clear the confirmation flag. after that we need to trigger our mailer.
-- Create a helper method which allows views to check if the current user is confirmed.
+- create a helper method which allows views to check if the current user is confirmed.
-- Protect our controller methods and views to prevent security issues.
+- protect our controller methods and views to prevent security issues.

 I> ## Why Confirmation Mail